 While no record storage and retrieval system is perfect, that’s not really the point.
 Instead, your goal is to develop a system that allows you to keep those pieces of paper only as long as you need them, and to find important records when it counts.
 In this way, your association really will have a place for everything and everything in its place.

-Jim Slaughter is is a Partner in the North Carolina law firm of Rossabi Black Slaughter, PA.
+Jim Slaughter is a Partner at Law Firm Carolinas and past President of CAI's College of Community Association Lawyers.
 The author gratefully acknowledges the help of Paul Mengert, CMCA, PCAM, President of Association Management Group Inc.

 You should hold onto some records forever.
 But for others, the retention period will vary according to what state you live in and what information the documents contain.
 Review this list with your attorney or accountant to determine how long you should keep each record.